- Deep Times Journal

 What message does Molly have for those just being born?
 “You deserve to be alive just by virtue of having been born.
 I want each of you to be treated with dignity and unconditional love.
 I want you to receive support for who you are, for who you want to become, and for how you want to blossom.
 You’re like a plant, and you get watered and fertilized and sheltered when you need to be.
 You grow up knowing that you’re good, that you’re valuable, and that you have many gifts to give the world, even if you don’t know yet what they are.
 You’ll find ways to offer these gifts that work for you.”

-Upon Molly’s return from her sabbatical, she intends to continue working with the Facilitator Development Program and Deep Times journal.
+Upon Molly’s return from her sabbatical, she intends to continue working with the Spiral Journey Facilitator Development Program and Deep Times Journal.
 She is also interested in starting an active advisory council with Elder facilitators to make themselves available for the Network Weavers team.
 She shares excitement and relief, knowing she doesn’t have to carry it all, and that there is a web of people committed to supporting and expanding the Work That Reconnects.